 Krystal Lau is a PhD candidate in Health Economics (due to submit in September 2020) in the Department of Economics and Public Policy.
 She is an affiliate of the Centre for Health Economics and Policy Innovation (CHEPI) and a member of the Berlin-Brandenburg Academy of Sciences Doctoral Colloquium.

-Her research focuses on two main areas: 1) using large hospitalization data to understand the impact of pandemics on secondary care health systems and 2) designing behavioral economics experiments to measure behavioral drivers of vaccination decision-making.
-Furthermore, she uses machine learning techniques to determine the most important predictors of vaccination.
-Her work also includes characterizing the impact of influenza pandemics on hospitals and health systems.
-Krystal's broader research interests include behavioral analysis of the transmission of information and beliefs within social networks in relation to the anti-vaccination movement and pandemics.
+Her research focuses on two main areas: 1) using large hospitalization data to understand the impact of pandemics on secondary care health systems and 2) designing behavioral economics experiments to measure behavioral drivers of vaccination decision-making. her broader research interests include behavioral analysis of the transmission of information and beliefs within social networks in relation to the anti-vaccination movement and pandemics.
 Her PhD is supervised by Dr. Marisa Miraldo of Imperial College Business School and Dr. Katharina Hauck of Imperial College School of Public Health.

 Krystal holds a MRes in Business from Imperial College Business School as well as a MS in Bioscience and Health Policy, a BS in Biochemistry and Cell Biology, and a BS in Health Care Management Policy Studies from Rice University in Houston, Texas.
-Prior to her PhD, Krystal held a data analytics position for Network of Behavioural Health Providers (NBHP), a Houston-based behavioral health non-profit organisation.
+Prior to her PhD, Krystal performed data analysis for Network of Behavioural Health Providers (NBHP), a Houston-based behavioral health non-profit organisation.
 She has also worked for Janssen Pharmaceutical as a mass spectrometry researcher and for the Baker Institute for Public Policy as a drug policy researcher.

 et al., Social norms and free-riding in influenza vaccine decisions in the UK: an online experiment, The Lancet Public Health Science Dedicated to New Research in UK Public Health, Elsevier, Pages:S65-S65, ISSN:0140-6736